Il Piccolo Ranger

 writer Andrea Lavezzolo in tandem with illustrator Francesco Gamba and later developed by numerous authors; they were published in Italy by Edizioni Audace in the striped format in the series of the same name and later in a new series in the Bonelli format published from 1963 to 1985.
-The character belongs to a group of teenage heroes very popular in the fifties and sixties, such as Captain Miki, the Little Sheriff and others, wanted so young to facilitate their identification with potential young buyers, that being their peers, they could reflect themselves in the protagonists of comic stories.
+The character belongs to a group of teenage heroes very popular in the fifties and sixties, such as Captain Miki, the Little Sheriff and others.
+These characters were young to facilitate their identification with potential young buyers, that being their peers, who could reflect themselves in the protagonists of comic stories.
 The series presents its own originality, giving life to a long and engaging comic epic with both tragic and humorous tones among the most successful of the western genre of the period.
-The series was also published in France, the former Yugoslavia (now in Slovenia, Croatia, Bosnia and Herzegovina and Serbia), Turkey, Greece, Spain and Brazil.
+The series was also published in France, the former Yugoslavia (now in Slovenia, Croatia, Bosnia and Herzegovina and Serbia), Turkey, Greece, Spain, and Brazil.

 A traditional western series addressed to a young audience, it debuted in 1958 and was published until 1985.
-Until 1963, Il Piccolo Ranger comic books also featured in their appendix episodic stories featuring other characters, including works by Hugo Pratt, Guido Nolitta and Dino Battaglia.
+Until 1963, Il Piccolo Ranger comic books also featured other characters in their appendix episodic stories, including works by Hugo Pratt, Guido Nolitta and Dino Battaglia.
 It was released fortnightly until 1971, then monthly until its cancellation.
-Between 1995 and 1996 a collection series in 13 paperback volumes was published in a limited edition by Editrice Dardo.
+Between 1995 and 1996, a 13-volume paperback collection was published in a limited edition by Editrice Dardo.